artemkv/notedok-web/README.md

 - There is also some impurity due integration with a legacy autocomplete library (no time to tackle it now).
 Some components force focus upon first render etc.
 - Most of the components, however, treated as pure and are wrapped in `memo`
 - The state is managed using custom-made `src\hooks\useReducer.ts` hook.
 The reason to use custom hook is that I like the Elm model where reducer spits out new state and command, and the existing `useReducer` only returns the new state.
 I don't like thunks and stuff like that
+- The app state lives in `src\AppStatefulContainer.tsx`, the uppermost component

 ## Running the app